game-ai-platform-team/tira-ai-local/README.md

 ### Error Capturing

 In addition to reading and writing from the standard pipe, this program also captures any errors your AI writes in the standard error datastream (`stderr`).
-Everything written to `stderr` is displayed in the log box, along with the [Process ID](https://en.wikipedia.org/wiki/Process_identifier) and [return code](https://en.wikipedia.org/wiki/Exit_status) if your AI stops executing.
+Everything written to `stderr` is displayed in the log box, along with the [Process ID](https://en.wikipedia.org/wiki/Process_identifier) and [return code](https://en.wikipedia.org/wiki/Exit_status) when the program detects your AI has finished execution.

 Below is a log of [the example AI](https://github.com/game-ai-platform-team/stupid-chess-ai) crashing when being requested a move from a position with no legal moves: